matthewcuevas/MATH2605/Problem 3/Part3ReadMe.txt

 -------------------------Running The Program---------------------

-1. Make sure you are in the source directory of the git file 	(Math2605/src)
+1. Make sure you are in the source directory of the main file 	(Math2605/src)
 2. Compile the Main java class javac Main.java
 3. Run the class file